hymm/splat-stats-glicko2/README.md

 This program works by creating a script to read csv files in a folder and outputs the rankings to another csv file.

+## Requirements

+1. Have [Python 3](https://www.python.org/) installed and included in your PATH environment variables.
+2. Some type of text editor.  like notepad.exe or [atom.io](https://atom.io/)

 ## Configuration

 ### Configure the base folder to read files from